Koishiwara ware Koishiwara yaki

 - 6. Clay kneading

-The grains of the potter’s clay are homogenized, the moisture concentration is equalized until all air bubbles are completely removed from inside the potter’s clay.
+The grains of the potter’s clay are homogenized and the moisture concentration is equalized as all air bubbles are completely removed from inside the potter’s clay.

-Casting is carried out using a potter’s wheel.
-Electric potter’s wheels are used today, and casting is carried out while adjusting speed with the lever.
-This is performed using techniques such as stretching the potter’s clay into a cylindrical shape and kneading by piling it on top, or pulling the potter’s clay by string after it has been cast etc.
+Casting is carried out using a potter's wheel.
+Electric potter's wheels are used today, and casting is carried out while adjusting the spinning speed with the lever.
+This is performed using techniques such as stretching the potter's clay into a cylindrical shape and kneading by piling it on top, or pulling the potter's clay by string after it has been cast.

-The potter’s clay that was cast on the potter’s wheel is dried in the sunlight.
+The clay that was cast on the potter's wheel is dried in the sunlight.

 The dried clay is patterned using different tools or fingers.

-Vaious patterns and details are applied using flying planes and techniques such as brush marks, comb marks and finger drawing.
+Various patterns and details are applied using a kanna (Japanese plane) or techniques like brush marking, comb marking, and finger drawing.

-- 10. Planing The ceramic pieces are coated with engobe (clay slip coating) are planed or scraped with a bent iron plane while rotating on the potter’s wheel.
-In this way, various patterns are applied.
+- 10. Planing The ceramic pieces are coated with engobe (clay slip coating) are planed or scraped with a bent iron plane while rotating on a potter's wheel.
+This is how various patterns are applied.
 This technique is carried out at the same time as decoration.

 A glaze produced by mixing locally gathered straw ashes, wood ashes, and fieldspar is applied.